kajott/CompoKit/src/pm-export-tools/README.md

-# PartyMeister export tools
+# PartyMeister / Wuhu export tools

-This directory contains tools to export data from the PartyMeister demoparty management system into various formats.
+This directory contains tools to export data from the PartyMeister and/or Wuhu demoparty management systems into various formats.

-## Entry File Download
+## Entry File Download (PartyMeister)

 The tool `pm_entry_download.py` downloads the released files for all entries and nicely sorts them into a directory structure with one subdirectory per